jez/pandoc-markdown-css-theme/src/index.md

   different x-heights and widths.
 Most layouting can be agnostic of these things, but there are explicit variables for places where it matters.

-And of course, you're not limited to these variables.
-The code is open source, and you're welcome to copy the theme files and overhaul them if desired.
-As a proof of concept, see [this page](paper/), which tweaks the default theme slightly.

-And finally, it's basically only HTML and CSS.
-It doesn't use custom fonts by default, and only uses JavaScript for two things:
+And finally, there's basically only HTML and CSS.
+The theme doesn't use custom fonts by default, and only uses JavaScript for two things:

 - Rendering math (via [\(\KaTeX\)][KaTeX]), only if used.
 - Slightly tweaking the appearance of checklist items.
 (Pandoc emits them as